Last Updated: January 3, 2020

 Of course, many creations aren’t eligible for copyright protection and aren’t protected by copyright.

-So even if it’s eligible for copyright, if it’s created by a government employee within his/her day-to-day duties it’s not.
+So even if it’s eligible for copyright, if it’s created within the scope of a government employee’s day-to-day duties it’s not protected by copyright.

 For example, Randy Bresnik has taken jaw-dropping photos of the Earth from the International Space Station.